SofiRms/ProgIV/README.md

 - Mark tasks as completed.

-  Install dependencies for the client and server: cd client npm install cd server npm install
+  Install dependencies for the client and server:
+-cd client
+-npm install
+-cd server
+-npm install

 Start the Client and Server:
 # Start the React client
-cd client
+-cd client
-npm run dev
+-npm run dev

+# Start the Express backend
 Replace the MongoDB database connection with your URL <your-mongodb-uri>

-# Start the Express backend
-cd server
+-cd server
-npm run dev
+-npm run dev

 Access application in your web browser http://localhost:4000